frederic-perez/AmE-dictionary/data/idioms.md

 __only fair__ The right thing. _It’s only fair to tell him the truth._
 __oodles__ :dart::two: _slang_ A lot; a large amount or volume. _I’ll have oodles of time during my retirement, so I’m planning on taking up a hobby._
 __oomph__ :two: _slang_ Power, vigor, or energy.
+__oops-a-daisy__ An exclamation of surprise or apology, as after doing something clumsy. _Oops-a-daisy!
+Dang it, I can’t believe I broke my favorite vase!_
 __open (one’s) big mouth__ To say something that is meant to be a secret; to say something in an indiscreet, noisy, or boorish manner. _Why did you have to open your big mouth about my crush on Tommy?
 Why couldn’t you just keep it between us?_
 __open (one’s) eyes__ __1__ To see or realize the truth about something. __2__ To cause one to see or realize the truth about something.
 __open a can of worms__ :two: To create a situation that will cause a lot of problems.